When California Prisons Tried To Institute Grooming Standards, Native Americans Fought Back

 “Kids didn't really know the culture that I was from,” Yazzie explains.
 “So you know we were always ridiculed about having our hair long, you know, calling us a girl.”

 As Yazzie got older, he got involved with a gang, and eventually came to prison in 1992.
-A few years after Yazzie was incarcerated, a prisoner down in San Diego cut his hair and was able to escape.
+A few years after Yazzie was incarcerated, a incarcerated down in San Diego cut his hair and was able to escape.
 The California Department of Corrections and Rehabilitation (CDCR) issued a new rule: prisoners could no longer grow their hair more than three inches long, and had to be completely clean-shaven.

 “To punish the whole population because of one person, you know, I felt that was wrong,” Yazzie says.
 “I thought it was absurd because they didn't even have the consideration of our beliefs.”